By John Turney

 Kelly and Little are the RBs with Csonka and Brown behind them, It should be noted that the carryover from the 1960s talent affected the selections here.
 Running back is a good example.
 From the floating decade we

 use (anything from 1964-73 to 1965-74 or 1966-75) Gale Sayers is All-Pro the most (Five times).
 More than any of our four selections.
 Next is O.J.
 Simpson with four All-Pro selections.
 From 1966-75 Simpson is the leading rusher with over 8200 yards.
 From 1965-74 he is second.
 Thus, it could be argued that Sayers and Simpson could be the picks for this team.
-However, he chose to put players with shorter careers into the decade they most fit.
+However, we chose to put players with shorter careers into the decade they most fit and the 1960s fit Sayers and the 1970s fit Simpson.

 In fact John Mackey, Lance Alworth, Don Maynard, Herb Adderley, Dick LeBeau, Johnny Robinson